Kalan-Brock/Super-Duper-Local-Web-Development-Environment/README.md

 No need for an SSH tunnel.
 MySQL (MariaDB 10.3) is configured automatically to allow external connections.

 Host: 192.168.33.10 (User: root  Password: root)

+## MailHog Interface

+If you're developing emails, you can visit the [MailHog](https://github.com/mailhog/MailHog "Learn More About MailHog") interface at http://192.168.33.10:8025.

 ## Want Something Different?